JasonL111/Srun_Hunter/README.md

 # Srun account hunter

-Get account and password to use WIFI
+Get account and password to use WIFI (Srun深澜)

 ## Why this tool?